jimlinntu/ubuntu-on-ubuntu-setup/README.md

     -rw-rw-r--  1 ubuntu-virt ubuntu-virt    0  二  20 23:50 test
     ```

+    * NOTE: I set my guest machine's user as `ubuntu-virt`.
+This may depends on your setting.

 * Back into your host, you will find a file created by `libvirt-qemu`.
 Because we use accessmode - `mapped`:
     ```
     $ cd ~/ubuntu-virt-shared